Saatva vs Avocado Mattress

 The Avocado Green mattress is one of the most popular and recognizable eco-friendly beds on the market right now.
 In fact, it was even a Consumer Reports recommended mattress last time we checked.

-The cover of Avocado is made with organic cotton and has a soft feel along with a pleasant, somewhat earthy scent.
+The cover of Avocado is made with 100% GOTS certified organic cotton and has a soft feel along with a pleasant, somewhat earthy scent.

-The foam layer of the bed is made with natural latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
+The foam layer of the bed is made with 100% GOLS organic certified latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
 Latex foam is also a very durable, resilient material that provides ample support, while still allowing your body to find pressure relief where needed.

-The pocketed coil system in the Avocado mattress is made with recycled steel—a nice effort on the company’s part to find a more sustainable way source the non-natural materials in their product.
-Other materials in the Avocado include natural hydrated silica, which acts as a fire barrier, and New Zealand wool.
+The pocketed coil system in the Avocado mattress is made with recycled steel—a nice effort on the company’s part to find a more sustainable way source the non-organic materials in their product.
+Other materials in the Avocado include natural hydrated silica, which acts as a fire barrier, and GOTS certified wool imported from India.
+Lastly, all of their products are manufactured in a GOTS and GOLS certified factory.

 SEE ALSO: Best Organic & Natural Mattresses List